Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/baptistesolard/Solution Attempt Maurice/Solution-Attempt-by-Maurice.md

     ## 1  1052 66    4374     2897 203    Pink … 2897.203 RV     <NA>    yellow  Bead
     ## 2  1052 95    3796     3159 203    Pink … 3159.203 Hollo… <NA>    black   Bead

-    #'For the purpose of this project, I will for now override the Type information coming from the inventory table.
-    #'Assuming that the beads table was most likely handled with more care, I assume the two objects to actually be beads.
-    #'For that reason, I will disregard the information provided by the inventory table.
+For the purpose of this project, I will for now override the Type information coming from the inventory table.
+Assuming that the beads table was most likely handled with more care, I assume the two objects to actually be beads.
+For that reason, I will disregard the information provided by the inventory table.

-    #'
-    #'However, you should definitely address this issue when you continue to work with this data!
+However, you should definitely address this issue when you continue to work with this data!

     inventory <- inventory %>%
       rename(Type = Type.x) %>% #I rename the Type.x Column from the inventory table